vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 *   Have you configured a key provider?
 *   Have you set a default key provider?
 *   If you are using Native Key Provider, have you backed up the key provider?
-*   If you are using Native Key Provider, have you chosen the “Use key provider only with TPM protected ESXi hosts” option?
+*   If you are using Native Key Provider, have you chosen the “Use key provider only with TPM protected ESX hosts” option?
 If you did this Native Key Provider will only push support to the hosts with a hardware TPM.
 If your hosts do not have a hardware TPM then they cannot participate, and you will have issues.
 Ensure you have the backup file for the Native Key Provider instance, delete the instance, and restore it from the backup but do not check that box this time (yes, it says recommended, but that is only if you have the required hardware).
 You’ll see “TPM2 Device is Required” in the system logs when this happens.
 *   Is the guest OS set to an option that supports vTPM?
 When in doubt, try setting the VM to be Windows Server 2019 to see if Trusted Platform Module appears as an option.

-To troubleshoot the absence of a Trusted Platform Module option in your VM settings, ensure proper key provider configuration, compatibility with guest OS, and avoid restricting Native Key Provider to TPM-protected ESXi hosts if lacking required hardware.
+To troubleshoot the absence of a Trusted Platform Module option in your VM settings, ensure proper key provider configuration, compatibility with guest OS, and avoid restricting Native Key Provider to TPM-protected ESX hosts if lacking required hardware.

 ### What is the maximum number of virtual machines that can have vTPMs?